student-yugalbhati/yugalbhati-demo/README.md

 # yugalbhati-demo
-this is my first repository
-author by - yugal bhati
+this is my first repository author by - yugal (iimt college)